Suboxone for Opioid Addiction Treatment

 There is no reason for someone to suffer unnecessarily during this process when medication-assisted treatment is available and proven effective.

-How Effective Is Suboxone for Detox?
+How Effective Is Suboxone?

 Continued buprenorphine use has been shown to increase retention rates in treatment programs and reduce the risks of:4,5